-Teaching Sche me

-LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
+Teaching Scheme LECTURE TUTORIAL PRACTICAI Cre dit Str ucture Exam Scheme LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTA TOTAL

-4 4 4 4 60 40 100
+T/W TO TOTAL 4 4 4 4 60 40 100

 - Ability to analyze and solve problems in both familiar and unfamiliar situations including those in real-life contexts with better accuracy. - Able to apply knowledge of key theories, concepts, tools and techniques of Mathematics to solve structured and unstructured Engineering problems. - Understand and be able to use the language, symbols and notation of mathematics - Use different forms of mathematical representation (formulae, diagrams, tables, charts, graphs and models) - Generate and/or analyze information, find relationships and patterns, describe these mathematically as general rules, and justify or prove them.